femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 *John 8 verses 12; John 9 verses 5*

-it is very necessary to become fully aware that there is a difference between light and darkness, and that light illuminate darkness
+It is very necessary to become fully aware that there is a difference between light and darkness, and that light illuminate darkness- now take a look at yourself as that light and say;

+*"i am the solution to problems, i am that vibrant and important to the world, God the creator has made me the light".*

+Importantly, let the word of Christ as said  john 1 verses 9 be evident.

+> "John 1:9 The one who is the true light, who gives light to everyone, was coming into the world". *\[NLT]*

+5.